Dr Reddy's re-launches Naproxen Sodium OTC Tablets in US market

 -

-Tuesday announced the re-launch of over-the-counter (OTC) Naproxen Sodium Tablets USP, 220 mg, the store-brand equivalent of Aleve, in the US market, as approved by the US Food and Drug Administration (USFDA).
+Dr Reddy's Laboratories announced the re-launch of over-the-counter Naproxen Sodium Tablets USP, 220 mg, the store-brand equivalent of Aleve, in the US market, as approved by the USFDA.

-"The launch of Dr Reddys NaproxenSodium Tablets, 220 mg (OTC), isan important addition to our Pain/Analgesics portfolio of OTC products.

-This launch represents our continued endeavour to leverage our strong capabilities and vertically integrated supply chain on key APIs like naproxen to ensure a consistent and reliable supply of finished products for our customers and patients," Marc Kikuchi, CEO, North America Generics, Dr Reddys Laboratories said.

-Naproxen Sodium Tablets USP, 220 mg, had US retail sales of approximately USD 316 million as of July 2021, Dr Reddys said quoting market figures.
+Naproxen Sodium Tablets USP, 220 mg, had US retail sales of approximately USD 316 million as of July 2021.

-Dr Reddys Naproxen Sodium Tablets USP, 220 mg, will be available in multiple-pack sizes to allow consumers a variety of purchasing options.
+"The re-launch of Dr. Reddy's Naproxen Sodium Tablets, 220 mg (OTC), is an important addition to our Pain/Analgesics portfolio of OTC products," said Marc Kikuchi, CEO, North America Generics, Dr. Reddy's Laboratories.

 Dear Reader,